May 29, 2021

 Conversion

-Having a beautiful website means nothing if you haven't set up the process of why customers want to come to you, and how you will convert them into a sale or to becoming a client.
-It's not enough to think that throwing content at your website will be enough to convince your customer, you want to understand each step you are taking them through before you sell to them.
+Having a beautiful website means nothing if you haven't set up the process of why customers want to come to you, and how you will convert them into a sale or to become a client.
+It's not enough to think that throwing content at your website will be enough to convince your customer; you also want to understand each step you are taking them through before you sell to them.

 Ask yourself: